stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 performed apparently with some metallic object, and with all the measured quality of conscious thought or will behind it.
-As the awakening man rose clumsily to his feet, a sharp vocal note was added to the summons--someone calling out, in a not unmusical voice, a formula which the manuscript tries to represent as"oxi, oxi, giathcán ycá relex ".
+As the awakening man rose clumsily to his feet, a sharp vocal note was added to the summons--someone calling out, in a not unmusical voice, a formula which the manuscript tries to represent as _"oxi, oxi, giathcán ycá relex"_.
 Feeling sure that his visitors were men and not daemons, and arguing that they could have no reason for considering him an enemy, Zamacona decided to face them openly and at once; and accordingly fumbled with the ancient latch till the golden door creaked open from the pressure of those